 Information from a Will Contest Law Firm Bucks County, PA Locals Recommend

 The answer to that question varies by state and the circumstances of each situation.
-A will contest lawyer from Klenk Law can review your case and determine if the In Terrorem clause can or will likely be enforced.
+A will contest lawyer from Klenk Law can review your case and determine the In Terrorem clause’s enforceability.
 In Pennsylvania, the court will consider the argument against the will.
-And, if the judge concludes that the case is valid and justified, she may not enforce the no contest clause.
+And, if the judge concludes that the case is valid and justified, she may not enforce the no-contest clause.
 It’s important to note that merely asking about the In Terrorem clause does not put the person in jeopardy.

 Again, this will vary and can be clarified by an experienced will contest lawyer.
 However, there are some arguments that will generally not be accepted as valid.
 An example is an argument that voices suspicions without proof that the deceased was forced to write the will as they did, rather than of their wishes.
-Without documented proof provided by the person contesting the will, their argument will likely fail, and this may trigger the In Terrorem clause.
+Without documented proof provided by the person contesting the will, their argument will likely fail.
+This may trigger the In Terrorem clause.
 As a result, the court may choose to enforce it.
-Therefore, ifthe court does enforce the clause, the challenger may receive nothing.
+Therefore, if the court does enforce the provision, the challenger may receive nothing.

 Every case is different because the circumstances and variables differ.
 Is someone challenging a will?
 If so, we can help guide you to enforce your rights.
 Are you writing your own will, and worry about a will contest?
 If so, we can help guide you to help prevent the will contest.

 At Klenk Law, our legal team of trusted will contest lawyers has helped many people who were challenged with estate issues and estate planning.
 Call us today and make an appointment for a complimentary case review with one of our trusted will contest lawyers.

 Tremendous firm with bright, kind and tenacious people.
 Great representation for our family.